 understand it.
 In fact it doesn't even have to be read, or heard to be

 understood.
 However, it does require the Author

 to be at our side to explain it, and fortunately we have that, but only

 if we ask for Him to do so.

 Laws I will write on their hearts," God said.
 (Jeremiah 31:33,34; 2Cor

 3:3).
 And He said He would send a Comforter and Instructor to help us

 understand His desires for us.
 (John 14:15-27)

-is clear that He did just that because the early Christians were the
+is clear that He did just what He said He would do because the early

 most dedicated and sincere that this world has ever seen.
 And all they